wheatbread2056/wormJB/README.md

 That's it.
 This is a very simple process.
 If you mess this process up somehow then it is either a **bug** that you should report, or you are the issue.

+## How it Works
+The **pissra1n 2** tool is used, utilizing **liqu1dass**.
+This is essential for modern semi-rootless jailbreak-like tweaks.

+After this, the **semi-rootless environment** will be prepared by the wormJB scripts.

+## Q&A
+**Q**: Is wormJB rootless or rootful?

+**A**: wormJB is only a **semi-rootless** jailbreak-like tool.
+This means that while you have access to the root directory, it is not fully accessible, writable, or even readable.
+This is a catch to how the jailbreak-like method works.
+On top of that, the root directory is only accessible from the A-Shell app.

+---

+**Q**: I paid for wormJB and it doesn't work.
+Is this a scam?

+**A**: You were scammed, wormJB is free software.

+---

+**Q**: Zebra did not install.

+**A**: Rerun the shortcut.

+---

+**Q**: I can't install A-Shell from the App Store.
+What do I do?

+**A**: Then your device cannot have jailbreak-like tweaks.

 ## Inspiration

 wormJB was inspired by: